 Add the half cup of dry white wine (I used a chardonnay) and cook for about two minutes, scraping the bottom of the pan to deglaze and capture every bit of that lovely browned flavor.

 Add the flour, and cook for two minutes.
 It's important to cook the flour before adding any liquid, to get rid of that raw flour taste.
 So don't skip this step!
+The flour is how we thicken cream of mushroom soup.

 Add the chicken broth and stir well.
 Bring to a boil.